 View Past Schedules

-Claremont Discourse Schedule - Spring 2016
+Claremont Discourse Schedule - Fall 2016

 Claremont Discourse is a faculty lecture series sponsored by the Claremont Colleges Library.
 Claremont Discourse features faculty discussing their recent publications, research, or artistic creations.

 Lectures will be held in the Founders Room of Honnold/Mudd Library.
 Discussion will follow each lecture, and refreshments will be provided.

 Claremont Discourse Goes to the Election, Fall 2016